bobdavies2000/OpenCVB/README.md

     -   Rebuild OpenCVB and the VTK algorithms will run (they all start with “VTK”)

+That is a lot of work.
+It might be easier to use “Pyglet” with Python.

 TRISTR – The Release IS The Repository
 ======================================